How Much Money Does The Masters Make For Augusta National and CBS?

 The Masters coverage is famous for its limited commercial interruptions.
 Golf Digest reported that executives from CBS, ESPN, and the club add up the cost of televising the event after each tournament and bill the handful of exclusive sponsors accordingly.

-Adjusting for inflation from the 2015 story, that probably amounts to less than $40 million.
+Adjusting for inflation, that probably amounted to less than $40 million as recently as 2021.
 Augusta National could sell the annual rights to a network for three or four times that much.
 The club chooses not to do so because its arrangement with CBS leaves Augusta National in complete control of the broadcast.
 If you don’t believe that, consider that the club even owns the trademark on Jim Nantz’s famous “a tradition unlike any other” tagline.

 How much money does the tournament generate?

-If you take the $115 million in total revenue for the week that Golf Digest estimated in 2015, when Jordan Spieth beat Justin Rose and Phil Mickelson by four strokes, and account for a healthy economy up until the pandemic, Huddle Up estimates that this year’s tournament could have generated $200 million.
+If you take the $115 million in total revenue for the week that Golf Digest estimated in 2015, when Jordan Spieth beat Justin Rose and Phil Mickelson by four strokes, and account for a healthy economy up until the pandemic, Huddle Up estimated that the 2021 tournament could have generated $200 million.